Confidence Sets for the Emergence, Collapse, and Recovery Dates of a Bubble: Monte Carlo Simulations

 To further examine the finite-sample behavior of each one-sided location test, we decompose the confidence set into two parts: the ``left-hand side'' consists of dates in the set less than or equal to the true emergence date, and the ``right-hand side'' consists of dates greater than or equal to $T_e$.
 The rows ``length12left'' and ``length12right'' report average lengths of the left- and right-hand portions for $\mathrm{LR}_{\cdot,12}^e$ and $\mathrm{EM}_{\cdot,12}^e$, while ``length21left'' and ``length21right'' report the corresponding quantities for $\mathrm{LR}_{\cdot,21}^e$ and $\mathrm{EM}_{\cdot,21}^e$.
 Since each one-sided test is consistent in its designated direction, we expect the left-hand (right-hand) portion from $\mathrm{LR}_{\cdot,12}^e$ and $\mathrm{EM}_{\cdot,12}^e$ ($\mathrm{LR}_{\cdot,21}^e$ and $\mathrm{EM}_{\cdot,21}^e$) to shrink as explosiveness increases, provided coverage is controlled.
 This pattern is borne out in finite samples.
 For instance, the left-hand length for $\mathrm{LE}_{12}^e$ is 0.48, 0.39, and 0.29 for $a = 2, 4, 6$, respectively, while the right-hand length for $\mathrm{LE}_{21}^e$ is 0.29, 0.20, and 0.14, with coverage well controlled in each case.

-Table~\ref{table:Te:case1:est} reports coverage and lengths when the sets are constructed using the estimated subsample $t = 1, \ldots, \hat{T}_c$.
-Here, $\hat{T}_c$ can fall before $T_e$, in which case reporting the length is not meaningful.
-Thus, average lengths are computed only for replications with $\hat{T}_c \ge T_e$, whereas coverage rates are computed over all replications.
+Table~\ref{table:Te:case1:est} reports coverage and lengths when the sets are constructed using the estimated subsample $t = 1, \ldots,\hat{T}_c^-$.
+Here, the right endpoint can fall before $T_e$, in which case reporting the length is not meaningful.
+Thus, average lengths are computed only for replications with $T_e\leq \hat{T}_c^-$, whereas coverage rates are computed over all replications.
 In this design, all methods yield liberal coverage when $a = 2$, partly because the estimated collapsing date precedes the true emerging date in 16\% of the 2{,}000 replications.
-This occurs in only 5\% and 2\% of replications for the medium and large bubbles, respectively, and the overall patterns then approach those in Table~\ref{table:Te:case1:true}.
+This occurs in only 6\% and 2\% of replications for the medium and large bubbles, respectively, and the overall patterns then approach those in Table~\ref{table:Te:case1:true}.

 Table~\ref{table:Tc:case1:true} summarizes the results for the confidence set of $T_c$ when the sample period is correctly specified as $t = T_e + 1, \ldots, T_r$.
-For the small bubble, all tests, $\mathrm{LR}_a^c$, $\mathrm{EM}_a^c$, and $\mathrm{EM}_b^c$, under-cover the true collapsing date; $\mathrm{EM}_a^c$ performs best among the three but still attains only 0.76, below the nominal 0.9.
+For the small bubble, all tests under-cover the true collapsing date; $\mathrm{EM}_a^c$ performs best among the four but still attains only 0.76, below the nominal 0.9.
 As $a$ increases, performance improves.
-For the medium bubble, $\mathrm{LR}_a^c$ and $\mathrm{EM}_b^c$ are liberal but closer to nominal (0.82), whereas $\mathrm{EM}_a^c$ is conservative (0.95).
+For the medium bubble, $\mathrm{LR}_a^c$ and $\mathrm{EM}_b^c$ are liberal but closer to nominal (0.82), whereas $\mathrm{EM}_a^c$and $\mathrm{LE}^c$ (the combination of $\mbox{LR}_{a,21}^c$ and $\mbox{EM}_{a,12}^c$) are conservative (0.95 and 0.91).
 For the large bubble, all tests are conservative.

 Regarding the length of the confidence set, $\mathrm{EM}_a^c$ delivers the longest sets, which is partly the price for improved coverage.
 Consistent with Section~3.6, the sets based on $\mathrm{LR}_{a,12}^c$, $\mathrm{EM}_{a,12}^c$, and $\mathrm{EM}_{b,12}^c$ tend to include only a small portion of dates earlier than the true $T_c$, whereas $\mathrm{LR}_{a,21}^c$, $\mathrm{EM}_{a,21}^c$, and $\mathrm{EM}_{b,21}^c$ yield sets with relatively few dates later than $T_c$.